pytorch/glow/README.md

 ### Building with dependencies (LLVM)

 By default, Glow will use a system provided LLVM.
 Note that Glow requires LLVM 5.0 or later.
 If you have LLVM installed in a non-default location (for example, if you installed it using Homebrew on macOS), you need to tell CMake where to find llvm using `-DCMAKE_PREFIX_PATH`.
-For example:
+For example, if LLVM were installed in `/usr/local/opt`:

   ```bash
   cmake -G Ninja ../glow \